stuartofmt/DuetLapse3/README.md

 Produces a video with H.264 encoding in an MP4 container.

 Captures images based on time, layer change, or pause.
 Works with existing pauses in G-Code, or can force pauses at other trigger events.
-Optionally moves head to a specified position before capturing paused images.
+Optionally moves the print head to a specified position before capturing images.

 Feedback via issues on Duet forum https://forum.duet3d.com/